Ideal Guitar Practice Routine to Avoid the Rut

 For the longest time, I had the guilt of using Guitar tabs.
 As a result, I started lagging when it came to physically challenging songs.
 My performance skills were being limited by my ear.

-There's no arguing working out a great solo by ear is transcending.
-Your musicianship glows— does feel like levitation almost.
+There's no arguing that working out a great solo by ear is transcendent.
+Your musicianship glows — does feels like levitation almost.

-I've tried to talk about the ideal guitar practice routine while assessing three segments, finger gym, theory technical skills, and performance.
+I've tried talking about the ideal guitar practice routine while assessing three segments: finger gym, theory, technical skills, and performance.

 This is one way to look at it.